Siena Helps Norcia, Italy

 Also on display are only five pieces that were recovered from one of the rose windows from the front of St. Benedict’s.
 This earthquake was the most powerful quake to hit Italy since 1980.

 It was sad to see these pictures and movies again.
-It was reliving the horrible event we had watch on television.
+It was reliving the horrible event we had watched on television.
 The area was hit with additional earthquakes many days after August 24th.
 The quake was originally reported as a 6.2, but recently read they have changed the report to a 6.6 magnitude.

 Below is a picture of the candlesticks currently located in Siena.
 Remarkably, only one candlestick was broken.